Relintai/rcpp_framework/Readme.md

 # rcpp framework

+## State

+I consider this deprecated, as I ended up merging all of it's functionality into the [Pandemonium Engine](https://github.com/Relintai/pandemonium_engine).
+Further development will happen there.

+The web nodes ended up in the [web module](https://github.com/Relintai/pandemonium_engine/tree/master/modules/web), and the database classes in the [database module](https://github.com/Relintai/pandemonium_engine/tree/master/modules/database).

+## Intro

 This is a c++ html framework, with a different core design than the current mainstream html frameworks.

 It's more similar to Codeigniter 3, but of course it's still different, because it's a c++ app.